tigellus/Markdown/4. Mechanical Ventilation/08. Modes of Mechanical Ventilation/Modes of Mechanical Ventilation.md

 * Requires sedation/paralysis

 ### A/C – Assist Control
-* A volume targetted mode
+* Volume targetted mode
 * Each breath is either “Assisted” or “Controlled”
-* Provides a predetermined set number of breaths (RR), each with a pre-set tidal volume (Vt)
+* Provides a predetermined set number of breaths (RR), each with a pre-set tidal volume (Vt).
 * Controlled breaths are determined by the rate or frequency (“f”) that is set.
 * The patient may take additional breaths above the pre-set number (RR setting), and those additional breaths will be supported by the preset tidal volume as well.